Writing

 Nov 2025

-Predictive safety analytics require signals from EHS, HR, and Maintenance systems together.
-Why siloed data architecture is the actual blocker — not the algorithm.
+Predictive safety requires signals from EHS, HR, and Maintenance systems together.
+Why siloed data architecture is the actual blocker—not the algorithm.

 Read →